-Following separation, it’s often the financial negotiations that are most fiercely contested.
+Following divorce, it’s often the financial negotiations that are most fiercely contested.
 But whilst it’s important to ensure your own financial stability, it can also be difficult to reach an agreement that both of you consider to be fair.

-Our divorce settlement services
+Our divorce finance settlement services

 Assets that may be considered for a divorce settlement include:

 - Your family home and any other property you own

 Voluntary divorce settlements

 Mediation and collaborative law help divorcing couples reach financial settlements out of court.
 Both can allow you to agree on a settlement voluntarily.
 This will typically save you time and money compared to relying on court proceedings to achieve a financial settlement.